sneakiee/rhythmpad/JOURNAL.md

 **Total time spent: 2h**

-# June 11th: finished switch matrix & connections
+# June 26th: added leds & wired pcb

 added some leds and completed the wiring for my pcb :D i genuinely took so long because it was hard to find a reference and i accidentally had the wrong footprint for my micro controller D: